Great Hurricane of 1780: Dutch islands

 A Dutch sea-officer was on a ship that was blown from Sint Eustatius to Martinique.
 When he returned to Sint Eustatius, he reported on the damage in Saint-Pierre, Martinique, Saint Vincent, and St. Lucia.
-He, the author writes in his letter:A short while ago it pleased the Lord Almighty to show us his power.
+He writes in his letter:A short while ago it pleased the Lord Almighty to show us his power.
 Here we had from 12 to 22 October of this year a very fierce wind & a heavy see that ruined a lot of houses and warehouses, yes even many ships were wrecked and many people were killed.
 The wall has been completely washed away by the sea and the back of the house has been left only on single struts, yes it was so heavy that the sea flew over our house but we may thank the Lord for his mercy that we have come off so well.

 He did not mention a dramatic death toll on the island.
 He also said that the situation there was not as bad as on the French and English islands.